davidenoma/cancer_related_pathways/README.md

 Using API calls and downloaded gene sets, I have been able to curate the gene and pathways associated with cancer from each of the databases, namely:

-KEGG
+1. KEGG

-Migsdb
+2. Migsdb

-Netpath
+3. Netpath

-Pathway commons
+4. Pathway commons

-Reactome
+5. Reactome

-Wikipathways
+6. WikiPathways

+## Tools used include:

+## Outcomes
+This code can obtain pathways and genes associated with all types of cancer.
+Depending on the researcher's need, the genes and pathway associations may be used for downstream analysis and processing.